 - Smoking - When driving, walking or having a picnic, ensure that cigarettes and other smoking materials are fully extinguished and disposed of carefully.

 - Barbeques – When lighting barbeques keep them under close supervision and don’t let them get out of hand.
 Ensure they are fully extinguished and disposed of carefully after use.
 Note - on most lands it is illegal to light any fire, including barbeques, without the permission of the landowner.

 - Litter- Please take your litter home with you.
 Even a discarded glass bottle can start a fire.

 What can I do to protect my property?

-For anyone living in an area that is prone to uncontrolled fires, you should remove gorse and any dead vegetation from around buildings, oil tanks, fences, forestry and poles in order to maintain a defensible zone and reduce the risk of loss or damage to property.
-Please click the following link for further advice: Prepare for Wildlife.
+For anyone living in an area that is prone to uncontrolled fires you should remove gorse and any dead vegetation from around buildings, oil tanks, fences, forestry and poles in order to maintain a defensible zone and reduce the risk of loss or damage to property.
+Follow this link for further advice: Prepare for Wildfire.